-We are delighted that Welsh writer and poet Eloise Williams judged the 2013 competition.
+We are delighted that Welsh writer and poet John Evans will judge the 2014 competition.

 Note: Unlike some competitions where the judge never gets to see your hard work our judges read every poem submitted.
 We do NOT use any filter judges.